Free-coin/free-coin-wallet/README.md

 $ yarn dev:electron --rpc ~/Library/Ethereum/geth.ipc --node-networkid 1234 --node-datadir ~/Library/Ethereum/privatenet
 ```

-_NOTE: since `ipcpath` is also a Mist option you do not need to also include a
+_NOTE: since `ipcpath` is also a Free Coin Wallet option you do not need to also include a
 `--node-ipcpath` option._

 You can also launch `geth` separately with the same options prior starting
-Mist.
+Free Coin Wallet.

 ### Deployment